isbeorn/nina.docs/CONTRIBUTING.md

 In summary you need:
 - [Python](https://www.python.org/)
   - Pip `pip install --upgrade pip`
-- MkDocs `pip install mkdocs`
-- MkDocs Material `pip install mkdocs-material`
+- Install MkDocs and needed plugins: `pip install mkdocs mkdocs-material mkdocs-with-pdf`
 - A markdown editor of your choice

 ## Building the docs